Pulp RPGs are cursed!

 With that written, I felt like I had checked all my boxes: Real-world places I was excited to learn about, timers, vehicles, and hidden treasures along the way.

-Download The Lost of Jewels of Éire for GURPS, Pulp Cthulhu, and D6 Adventure here:
+Download The Lost of Jewels of Éire for GURPS, Pulp Cthulhu, Broken Compass, and D6 Adventure here:

 Related: More pulp adventure in The Uncanny Curse of Sekhmet!